Problem

 The following graph represents the adiabatic condition of the concrete during the mock-ups and shows how the cooling methods helped reduce the heat rise of the concrete at the core.

-During this mock-up process many temperature monitoring devices were tested and compared.
-Project Manager Dinesh Allam chose Giatec’s SmartRock® wireless temperature and strength sensors because they allowed the team more flexibility in terms of the installation location of where the temperature of the in-place concrete could be measured and the sensors had a better overall pricing model.
+During this mock-up process, many temperature monitoring devices were tested and compared.
+Project Manager Dinesh Allam chose Giatec’s SmartRock® wireless temperature and strength sensors because they allowed the team more flexibility in terms of the installation location where the temperature of the in-place concrete could be measured and the sensors had a better overall pricing model.

 Results

 The placement consisted of the mat slab, followed by the one-sided walls, and the Cistern lid of the tank in which temperature was measured for each pour.
-On this project, both the short cables 12 in (30 cm) and long cables 10 ft (3 m) that SmartRock offers were used in order to capture the highest temperature at the center of the concrete and the lowest temperature near the surface of the concrete.
+In this project, both the short cables 12 in (30 cm) and long cables 10 ft (3 m) that SmartRock offers were used in order to capture the highest temperature at the center of the concrete and the lowest temperature near the surface of the concrete.

 Sundt also implemented the full Giatec solution on this project, including the SmartHub™ device and the Giatec 360 cloud-based platform.
 SmartHub is a remote monitoring system that allows you to connect to your SmartRock sensors and obtain real-time data from any location.
 Giatec 360 is an online platform offering a variety of features, including easy temperature gradient analysis.
 By using the full solution, Sundt Field Engineer Jackie Odom was able to easily access data and send customized reports to the team.